Vaishnavi-M-Patil/static-website/README.md

-# 🚀 Static Website CI/CD Pipeline using GitHub Actions & AWS S3
+# 🚀 CI/CD Pipeline for a Static Website hosted on AWS S3 using GitHub Actions

 ## 📌 Objective:
 To automate the process of building, testing, and deploying a static website (built using HTML, CSS, and JavaScript) to a web hosting platform like AWS S3 or Netlify, using modern CI/CD tools like GitHub Actions, Jenkins, or GitLab CI.